How Long Do Cut Tree Roots Last?

 Do tree roots grow back after cutting them down?

-Are tree roots able to continue to expand after cutting them down?
+Can tree roots continue to grow after cutting down?

-Do tree roots continue to spread after the tree has been cut down?
+Do tree roots continue to grow after the tree has been cut down?

 Conclusion: